pete8751/pete8751/README.md

 # 💫 About Me:
-🔭 I’m currently working on an image upscaling web application<br>👯 I’m looking to work on interesting and useful web projects<br>🤝 I’m interested in AI, Data-Science, and Computer Theory<br>🌱 I’m currently learning E-Commerce Deployment and React
+🔭 I’m currently working on an image upscaling web application<br>👯 I’m looking to work on interesting and useful web projects<br>🤝 I’m interested in AI, Data-Science, and Computer Theory<br>🌱 I’m currently learning E-Commerce Deployment and React⚡ Excited to join github<br>

 # 💻 Tech Stack: